 We like to thank Brian Kegerreis, Jonathan Beckford, Jagadeesh Kandimalla, Prateek Shaw, Ishan Mishra, Fugang Wang, and Andrew Goldfarb for developing the Python REST service generator on which this work is based on.
-We like to thank Caleb Wilson for his contributions to this project.
-We also like to thank the more than 70 contributors to the cloudmesh toolkit for developing the various cloud providers.
+We also like to thank the more than 70 contributors to the Cloudmeshtoolkit for developing the various cloud providers.
 We would like to thank the NBDIF working group for their contributions in discussions that lead to the development of this effort.